Deadline for Proposals –

 NOTE:

-Call for Symposia Presentations
+Call for Symposia/AILA ReN Presentations

 The symposium presentation is a self-organised seminar of three (or more) papers on a common topic which are presented within the same session and are in line with the conference’s main theme, as well as one or more of the sub-themes.